-Physical climate risks — such as severe weather events, increasing temperatures, rising sea levels, and more frequent or intense droughts and floods — damage property and infrastructure, disrupt global supply chains, increase infectious and respiratory illness, and threaten food security, which in turn impacts health and economic security.
+Physical climate risks — such as extreme weather conditions and events of increasing frequencies, intensity, and/or severity — may damage property and infrastructure, disrupt global supply chains, exacerbate infectious and respiratory illness, and threaten food and water security, which in turn impacts health and economic stability.

-As global effort to address climate change go forward, we recognize the need to adapt quickly to changing global regulations and stakeholder expectations that influence our reputation.
+As global effort to address climate change go forward, we recognize the need to adapt quickly to realized events that affect our operations, changing global regulations that affect our business, and stakeholder expectations that influence our reputation.

-Therefore, we continually strive to mitigate our impact on climate change and the environment.
-Our EHS Policy sets forth our commitment to reduce greenhouse gas (GHG) emissions and conserve energy and water.
-In addition, our Environmental Sustainability Standard requires Medtronic to develop long-term environmental goals, which we have done starting in 2007.
-Progress to our environmental goals can be found in our Integrated Performance Report.
+Therefore, we continually strive to mitigate our negative impact on the environment and continuously monitor the impacts of climate change on our business, our stakeholders, and society.
+Our EHS Policy sets forth our commitment to reduce greenhouse gas (GHG) emissions, and conserve resources, like energy and water.
+In addition, our Environmental Sustainability Standard requires Medtronic to develop environmental goals, which we have done since in 2007, across short, medium, and long-term time horizons.
+Progress to our environmental goals can be found in our Sustainability Report.

-In addressing climate change, we can take advantage of the following opportunities:
+In monitoring and addressing the impacts of climate change, we can take advantage of the following opportunities:

-Medtronic is committed to conducting business in a safe and sustainable manner and to collaborating with industry peers, governments, employees, customers, suppliers and communities to achieve solutions that are environmentally sound and economically viable.
-We support corporate transparency of climate performance through our annual Integrated Performance Report and CDP submission.
+Medtronic is committed to conducting business in a safe and sustainable manner and to collaborating with industry peers, governments, employees, customers, suppliers and communities to achieve results that are environmentally sound, economically viable, societally pragmatic, and technologically feasible.
+We support corporate transparency of climate performance through our annual Sustainability Report, Taskforce for Climate-related Disclosures (TCFD), and CDP submission.